Terafu/PWA-Food-Truck/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Application
+  This application goal is to offer a direct view of the menu of a food Truck for clients.
+The avdantage of a PWA will allow to clients to access to a menu easily and without an always internet connection.

+## Author
+Maxime DUFOUR, Gatient TAFOREAU, Luc BETTUZZI
+Engineer apprentices in POLYTECH Paris-SUD.